sgmurphy/wordpress-plugins/download-manager/readme.txt

 19. More features

 == Changelog ==

+= 3.2.92 - 2024.05.03 =
+* Improved media library file protection option

+= 3.2.91 - 2024.05.03 =
+* Fixed an issue with allowed path check function in file system class
+* Fixed an issue with the media library protection function
+* Fixed an input sanitization issue with all packages/downloads shortcode

 = 3.2.90 - 2024.04.18 =
 * Fixed a security issue with protected media file download